elbolutony/moonlight-chrome-tizen-docker/README.md

 2. Build the application within a Docker image:
 	```
-	docker build -t moonlight-tizen .
+	docker build -t moonlight-tizen . --no-cache
 	```
 	This will take a while.

  	> Note: If you are running Docker on a Mac with a silicon chip (M1/M2 etc), change the first line in `Dockerfile` to
 	> `FROM --platform=linux/amd64 ubuntu:22.04` before building to ensure compability.

-4. Deploy the application to the TV:
+3. Deploy the application to the TV:
 	- Run and enter a container; the container will be removed automatically on exit:
 	 ```
 	 docker run -it --rm moonlight-tizen